FHUHS receives gold standard for money courses

 “Financial Literacy was introduced as a graduation requirement at Fair Haven Union High school 10 years ago,” said Kim Ransom, personal finance and consumer education instructor at FHUHS.
 “We currently have 60 students enrolled ... juniors and seniors.”

-Ransom said, “Our students are required a half of credit towards their graduation requirement.”
+Ransom said, “Our students are required (to take the course for) a half a credit towards their graduation requirement.”

 Ransom said her students learn how to create their own digital portfolio for their professional careers, learn interview skills and networking, saving and checking accounts, online banking, budgeting, purchasing cars and homes and the subsequent mortgages, how to take out student loans, investing and how to manage their credit.